therebelrobot/awesome-workshopper/README.md

 - Web-based adventures [maxogden/adventure-time](https://github.com/maxogden/adventure-time)

 ## Workshopper requests
-List any non-existant, yet wanted, workshoppers here.
+I will list any non-existant, yet wanted, workshoppers here.
 I may end up making them, or anyone else that wants to can.
+If you have an idea for a workshopper/adventure, open an issue and I'll add it on.

 ### Contribution Guidelines
 If adding a new source, please ensure your pull request adheres to the following guidelines: